 According to the National Centre for Biotechnology Information, today’s learner has an average attention span of only 8 seconds, making it harder and harder to keep them engaged unless the content they are working with is interactive and on demand.

 So, this ease of learning anywhere has opened up a new path wherein it has become easier to modify your timetable and create them according to what is convenient for you while addressing the issue of shorter attention spans.
 It is also possible to make the flexible content only for the areas that you think need to be worked on for better understanding.

 3. Learning by Doing

-According to research, 80% of the learners agree they would be more productive via gamification (eLearning Industry, 2014).
-Video games have shown to increase the motor skills, reflex rates and multi-tasking skills of the player, enabling them to use these skills in other parts of their life.
+According to research, 80% of learners agree they would be more productive via gamification (eLearning Industry, 2014).
+Video games have been shown to increase the motor skills, reflex rates, and multi-tasking skills of the player, enabling them to use these skills in other parts of their life.
 With the visual stimulations that games provide, there is an increased mental flexibility seen in the learners, and the mental decline that accompanies aging is said to improve.

 Remember: Learning with the use of practical work and physically experiencing a certain situation would make it much easier to retain information.

 Controlling your schedule and being in charge of what you learn and when you learn makes visual learning a positive advantage when compared to classroom learning.
 Classroom learning involves set times that you may or may not be able to adhere to, while visual and auditory learning on the go puts you in the best position to judge which classes you need the most and educate yourself at the most convenient time for you.

 Remember: Being in charge of your own study schedule puts you in the best position to judge your strengths and challenges both, in an educational setting and at work.